A Survey on LLM-as-a-Judge: Background and Method

 After fine-tuning, the evaluator model can be employed to evaluate the target object.
 While these fine-tuned models often demonstrate superior performance on self-designed test sets, they are identified several limitations in their evaluation capabilities,which detailed in Section~\ref{Evaluation:Bias}.
 The current prompt and fine-tuning dataset designs often result in evaluation LLMs with poor generalization, making them difficult to compare with strong LLMs like GPT-4.

-Post-processing refines the probability distributions generated by LLM-as-a-Judge to provide accurate evaluations.
-The evaluation format should align with our In-Context Learning design.
-Additionally, post-processing may involve procedures to enhance the reliability of extracted evaluations, closely linked to the In-Context Learning framework and consistently applied.
-There are three main methods of post-processing, which are extracting specific tokens, normalizing the output logits, and selecting sentences with high returns.
+Post-processing refines the probability distributions generated by LLM-as-a-Judge to ensure accurate evaluations.
+The evaluation format should align with our In-Context Learning design and may involve procedures to enhance the reliability of extracted evaluations, which should be applied consistently.
+We focus on three main post-processing methods: extracting specific tokens, normalizing the output logits, and selecting sentences with high returns.

-We will provide a detailed explanation of these methods.
 However, it is important to note that each method has significant limitations when evaluating objective questions.
 For example, in text response evaluation~\citep{yu2024xfinder}, failing to accurately extract the key answer token from the LLM's response can result in incorrect evaluation outcomes.
-These challenges in post-processing are deeply connected to the prompt design used in the earlier ICL stages and the selected model's ability to follow instructions reliably.
+These challenges in post-processing are tightly linked to the prompt design used in earlier ICL stages and the selected model's ability to follow instructions reliably.